sarkhanrasullu/periodic_thread_scheduler/README.md

 <b>@PeriodicThread(delayDay = 1, atHour = 3, atMinute = 0, atSecond = 0)</b>

-App will submit this runnable object to executor service periodically
+App will submit this runnable object to executor service periodically at specified time